docdoku/docdoku-plm-doc/app/_i18n/en/Documentation_2.5.md

 {% image /assets/images/documentation/2.0/en/image57.png "List of values selection"%}

-You will not be able to :
+You will not be able to:

-* delete a list of values which has instances
+* delete a list of values which has instances,
-* edit an instance of list of values
+* edit an instance of list of values.

 # Viewer or permalink